7 summer safety tips for protecting kids

 - Apply early and repeat.
 For kids 6 months and older (as well as adults), sunscreen with a Sun Protection Factor (SPF) of 15 or greater reduces the intensity of UVRs that cause sunburns.
 Apply liberally 15 to 30 minutes before sun exposure so it can absorb into the skin and decrease the likelihood that it will be washed off.
 Reapply every two hours and after kids swim, sweat or dry off with a towel.
 For most users, proper application and reapplication are more important factors than using a product with a higher SPF.

 - Cover.
 Dress kids in protective clothing and hats.
 Clothing can be an excellent barrier of UV rays.
-Many light-weight, sun-protective styles cover the neck, elbows and knees.
+Many lightweight, sun-protective styles cover the neck, elbows and knees.

 - Plan early morning play.
 For kids beyond that baby stage, Cokkinides advises parents plan outdoor activities to avoid peak sun hours (10 a.m. to 4 p.m.) as much as possible.
 Does that sound impossible for your active kids?
 Make sure you all can get a break from the sun when needed.

 - Beware of shade.
 Many people think sitting in the shade is a simple sun compromise.
 Shade does provide relief from the heat, but it offers parents a false sense of security about UVR protection.
-You can still get a sunburn in the shade, because light is scattered and reflected.
+You can still get a sunburn in the shade because light is scattered and reflected.
 A fair-skinned person sitting under a tree can burn in less than an hour.

-Drowning happens quickly and quietly — not with a lot of splashing, says Emily Samuel, water safety program manager for Safe Kids Worldwide, a nonprofit organization solely dedicated to eliminating preventable childhood injuries.
+Drowning happens quickly and quietly — not with a lot of splashing, says Emily Samuel, water safety program director for Safe Kids Worldwide, a nonprofit organization solely dedicated to eliminating preventable childhood injuries.
 In fact, drowning is the leading cause of unintentional injury deaths in kids 1 to 4 years old.
 Here are some helpful tips to prevent accidents around the water:

 - Stay off cell phones.
 Don't allow yourself to get distracted when your kids are in the water.
 And, yes, chatting with other parents is a common distraction, as well.